Elizabethkingia anophelis

-Elizabethkingia anophelis is a yellow-pigmented, rod-shaped, gram-negative bacterium in the Flavobacteriaceae family.
+Elizabethkingia anophelis is a yellow-pigmented, rod-shaped, gram-negative bacterium from the Weeksellaceae family.
 E. anophelis was first isolated from the midgut of Anopheles gambiae mosquitoes.
-It is one of several potentially pathogenic species in the genus Elizabethkingia and has been identified in the 2016 United States Elizabethkingia outbreak.
+The species is one of several potentially pathogenic species in the genus Elizabethkingia and has been identified in the 2016 United States Elizabethkingia outbreak.

 Discovery

 In 2011, Kampfer et al. isolated Elizabethkingia anophelis from the midgut of Anopheles gambiae G3 mosquitoes reared in captivity.

 Biology and biochemistry

 Morphology

 E. anophelis is a Gram-negative bacterium that appears slightly yellow and is characterized by its non-motile and non-spore-forming nature.
 Its cells typically have a rod-like shape and a genome size of around 4.03 Mbp, with an average GC content of 35.4%.
 E. anophelis is known to be a prevalent inhabitant in the gut of Anopheles gambiae mosquitoes, the primary vector of malaria, and it is also capable of causing disease in humans.
 In 2013, E. anophelis was identified as a human pathogen in Central Africa during an outbreak that occurred in an intensive care unit in Singapore.
 Both clinical cases reported multidrug resistance.